kgrid/knowledge-objects/activator-workshop/no_install_required.md

 ```

-Use a cURL Command to get CPIC Object #2, (what it does....)
+Use a cURL Command to get CPIC Object #2, this is the object that returns Codeine dosing recommendations based on the CYP2D6 gene information.
 ```
 curl -X GET \
   http://kgrid.med.umich.edu/stack2/knowledgeObject/ark:/99999/fk4mc97w6m \